muhwicak/offboard_ros2_ego-planner/README.md

 * Left Arrow: Roll Left
 * Right Arrow: Roll Right
 * Space: Arm/Disarm
+* M: Activation Ego-Planner Position

 Pressing *Space* will arm the drone.
 Wait a moment and it will takeoff and switch into offboard mode.
 You can now control it using the above keys.
 If you land the drone, it will disarm and to takeoff again you will need to toggle the arm switch off and back on with the space bar.

-Using the controls, click *W* to send a vertical veloctiy command and take off.
+Using the controls, click *W* to send a vertical position command and take off.
 Once in the air you can control it as you see fit.

 ## Closing Simulation *IMPORTANT*
 When closing the simulation, it is very tempting to just close the terminal windows.
 However, this will leave Gazebo running in the background, potentially causing issues when you run Gazebo in the future.
 To correctly end the Gazebo simulation, go to it's terminal window and click *Ctrl+C*.
 This will close Gazebo and all of it's child processes.
 Then, you can close the other terminal windows.